OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 [NMF: Check [here](http://biodiversitydatajournal.com/articles.php?id=8080) for harder data (names management sections and refs. therein).]

-Some cases of apparent polysemy might be differences of opinion concerning whether or not a taxon possesses a diagnostic apomorphy, or belongs phylogenetically in some designated clade (the MRCA of some other taxa).
+Some cases of apparent polysemy might be differences of scientific opinion concerning whether or not a taxon possesses a diagnostic apomorphy, or belongs phylogenetically in some designated clade (the MRCA of some other taxa).
 Different placement of a name in two source taxonomies